WHAT IS URETHRITIS?

 Urethritis is inflammation of the urethra (the tube that connects the bladder to urinary meatus and carries urine).
 The urethra is inside the penis in men (where it also carries semen) and behind and below the clitoris in women.
 Symptoms of urethritis include pain passing urine and discharge from the urethra.
 However, urethritis often has no symptoms at all.
 Urethritis is diagnosed on a urine test or a swab from the urethra.

 The most common causes of urethritis are:

-Urethritis can usually be treated with a single dose of antibiotic, either orally or by injection, depending on the cause and circumstances.
-In some instances you may need a longer course of medication.
+Urethritis is usually treated with a single dose of antibiotic, either a tablet or an injection.
+Sometimes a longer course of medication is required.

-Symptoms should start improving within a few days, but can take a week or more to resolve completely.
+Symptoms should improve within a few days, but can take up to a week to resolve.
 It is important to have no sex or 100% protected sex for seven days after treatment.

-If your symptoms do not resolve after 1 week please return to the clinic for further tests and treatment.
+If your symptoms do not resolve after 1 week please return to the clinic.

 LETTING SEXUAL PARTNERS KNOW

-This is essential if you are found to have chlamydia, gonorrhoea or MG.
-If you have NSU, you should discuss with your treating doctor whether your partner/s should be notified.
-If you have difficulty notifying partners, we can assist while keeping your identity confidential.
-Go to Let Them Know www.letthemknow.org.au
+If you have chlamydia, gonorrhoea or MG, you must tell your partner(s).
+If you have NSU, you should discuss with your treating doctor whether your partner(s) should be notified.
+If you have difficulty notifying partners, we can assist while keeping your identity confidential or you can go to www.letthemknow.org.au